Small-Talk and Dancing Hint at Human A.I.

 iMAX 1, London, May 2021.
 Source: Most SCARY Parkour move EVER!

-Dom chants: 'Kong, front, pre' - the three moves he will do once in the air.
-He's programming them into memory so he can concentrate on fine coordination and handling any mistake.
+Dom chants: 'Kong, front, pre' - the three moves he will do once he is in the air.
+He's programming them into memory so he can concentrate on fine coordination and managing mistakes.

-How many death and disable risks can you identify in the following sequence?
+How many death and disablement risks can you identify in the following sequence?
 Death and disablement risks that violate the Third Law of Robotics?

-I think it went pretty well.
+I think it went pretty well too.
 Source: ONLY HE can SURVIVE this!

 © All rights reserved.
-The original author retains ownership and rights.
+The original author/creator of each image, video, quote or text retains full ownership and rights.

 More of this investigation: The Mutant Chimp Gets a Culture